chrisnoonan98675/site/xl-deploy/how-to/configure-the-cli-to-trust-the-xl-deploy-server-with-a-self-signed-certificate.markdown

 - system administration
 - security
 - cli
+weight: 112
 ---

-If you configured your XL Deploy server to use a [self-signed certificate](/xl-deploy/how-to/install-xl-deploy.html#generate-a-self-signed-certificate), you will notice that trying to connect with a "vanilla" command-line interface (CLI) configuration will fail:
+If you configured your XL Deploy server to use a [self-signed certificate](/xl-deploy/how-to/install-xl-deploy.html#step-3-generate-a-self-signed-certificate), you will notice that trying to connect with a "vanilla" command-line interface (CLI) configuration will fail:

-    C:\...\xl-deploy-4.5.1-cli>bin\cli.cmd -secure
+    C:\...\xl-deploy-5.5.0-cli>bin\cli.cmd -secure
     Username: admin
     Password:
     Exception in thread "main" java.lang.IllegalStateException: Could not contact the server at https://127.0.0.1:4517/deployit